7. DOG ENDS

 Zachary Turkle

-Mr L Turkle and Mrs Emily Turkle announce the passing of their beloved first born Zachary.
+Mr and Mrs L Turkle announce the passing of their beloved first born Zachary.
 A wonderful son to us, brother to Dan and Sarah, husband to Jessica and father to the twins James and Anthony.
-He will be sadly missed by all of us.

 Christopher Blaine Yolande

 My condolences to the family and friends of Chris.
 I only knew him at the end of his journey through life.
 I counselled him in an effort to combat his depressive illness.
-When he was chosen to be hunted the professional in me picked up strong vibes that he sadly rather welcomed the chance to be despatched by them.
-Maybe it was the way his head went down an extra inch so it was on a deflationary level with his shoulders, or the fact he smiled sardonically when mention was made of England’s World Cup chances as if he was rather pleased he would no longer be a spectator to the impending travesty, or it could’ve been the giant four foot wooden arrow he had made to point at him over his head to make him easier to locate for the local hunt.
+When he was chosen to be hunted the professional in me picked up strong vibes that he sadly welcomed the chance to be despatched by them.
+Maybe it was the way his head sunk down into his shoulders an extra inch, or it could’ve been the giant four foot wooden arrow he fitted over his head to make him easier to locate for the local hunt.

 Solly Jefferson McGee

 I hereby announce the passing of my dearly beloved husband, Solly.
-A kind man and father we all looked up to, his job as a freelance crane operator helping to achieve this.
+A kind man and father we all looked up to, his job as a freelance crane operator had a lot to do with this.
 A dab hand at elevating spirits, specially the crates of vodka that came through the docks.
 He looked down when he was chosen to be hunted but that was because he was leaving his cabin at the time and would have missed the ladder had he not.
 He accepted his fate with fortitude, and appropriately, like his loads, he wasn’t left hanging around.

 They needed a heavy load lifted in Heaven and called upon you, Solly.
 I did warn you to only advertise locally.
 Your loving wife Brenda and children Kate and Millie.